-The trampoline/enclosure is intended to be used by one person at a time weighing 136 kg (300 lbs.) or less.
-The user should be either barefoot, or wearing gympastic shoes wearing gymnastic shoes.
+This trampoline is internally tested up to 220lbs (100kg) or less.

+The user should be either barefoot or wearing gymnastic shoes.

 Street shoes or tennis shoes should not be worn on the trampoline.
 The user should remove all sharp objects from his or her person that may cause injury or damage to the bed.
-Heavy, sharp, or pointed hard objects should not contact the bed.
+Heavy, sharp or pointed hard objects should not contact the bed.